dc-tec/nixos-config/README.md

 #### Disclaimer

-This repository serves as a reference implementation but is not intended to run as-is on other systems.
-Feel free to use components and concepts for your own configuration.
-For questions or issues, please create a GitHub issue.
+I share this repo as inspiration – feel free to copy snippets or raise an issue if something piques your interest.
+Just keep in mind that some pieces are tailored to my hardware and workflow, so you'll likely need to adapt things for your own setup.